 That spontaneous speech you had not prepared for can end up being your best act.
 This is because your mind understands that you don’t have the luxury of editing your words; and so it comes out guns blazing to your aid.

-If you do the above five things, your mind will become stronger, powerful, and resilient.
+If you do the above four things, your mind will become stronger, powerful, and resilient.
 Because you constantly engage it in creative work, it never goes on autopilot; it never freezes.